MONTHLY NEWSLETTER:

 In addition to eNPS, employee surveys must also include questions that ask how employees feel about career and growth opportunities, compensation and benefits, etc.

-Strong surveys should measure employee satisfaction within many areas of employee experience.
-As a result, properly surveying employees will reveal which areas of the employee experience need attention.
+Strong surveys should measure employee satisfaction in many areas of the employee experience.
+Properly surveying employees will reveal which areas need attention.

 Pro Tip: Administering employee surveys is the recommended first step in building a well-rounded employee engagement program.
 Identifying employee pain points via surveys will allow you to better prioritize and roll out HR initiatives.